Maurice Jaubert

-Maurice Jaubert (3 January 1900 – 19 June 1940) was a French composer.
-A prolific composer, he scored some of the most important films of the early sound era in France, including Jean Vigo’s Zero for Conduct and L’Atalante, and René Clair’s Quatorze Juillet and Le Dernier Milliardaire.
+Maurice Jaubert (3 January 1900 – 19 June 1940) was a prolific French composer who scored some of the most important films of the early sound era in France, including Jean Vigo’s Zero for Conduct and L'Atalante, and René Clair’s Quatorze Juillet and Le Dernier Milliardaire.
+Many of his film scores were used as the basis for concert pieces.
+The song "À Paris, dans chaque faubourg" remains well known today.
+François Truffaut used his music posthumously in four of his films.

 Serving in both world wars, he died in action during World War II at the age of 40.

-Life and career
+Early life and education

 Born in Nice on 3 January 1900, he was the second son of François Jaubert, a lawyer who would become the president of the Nice bar.
 Jaubert grew up in a musical household, and began playing the piano aged five.
-After gaining his baccalaureat from the Lycée Masséna in 1916, he enrolled at the Nice Conservatory of music where he studied harmony, counterpoint and piano.
+After gaining his baccalaureat from the Lycée Masséna in Nice in 1916, he enrolled at the Nice Conservatory of Music, where he studied harmony, counterpoint and piano.
 He was awarded the first piano prize in 1916.

-Early career

-Jaubert left for Paris and studied law and literature at the Sorbonne.
+He left for Paris and studied law and literature at the Sorbonne.
 When he returned to his native town in 1919, he was the youngest lawyer in France.

+Career

+Beginnings

-His first compositions date from this period but soon after he undertook his military service and became officer in engineering.
+His first compositions date from this period but soon after he undertook his military service and became an officer in engineering.
 Demobilized in 1922, Jaubert decided to give up law practice and devote all his time to music.
-The next year, he completed his musical education in Paris with Albert Groz, while undertaking a variety or music related jobs such as proof correction and checking Pleyela rolls.
+The next year, he completed his musical education in Paris with Albert Groz, while undertaking a variety of music related jobs such as proof correction and checking Pleyela rolls.